aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 ## Conclusion

 The Live Meeting Assist (LMA) sample solution offers a flexible, feature-rich, and customizable approach to provide live meeting assistance to improve your productivity during and after meetings.
-It uses Amazon AI/ML services like Amazon Transcribe, Amazon Lex, Amazon Q Business Expert, and Amazon Bedrock to transcribe and extract real-time insights from your meeting audio.
+It uses Amazon AI/ML services like Amazon Transcribe, Amazon Lex, Amazon Q Business, and Amazon Bedrock to transcribe and extract real-time insights from your meeting audio.

 The sample LMA application is provided as open source—use it as a starting point for your own solution, and help us make it better by contributing back fixes and features via GitHub pull requests.
 Browse to the [LMA GitHub repository](github URL here) to explore the code, choose **Watch** to be notified of new releases, and check the [README](./README.md) for the latest documentation updates.